SoftHai/Bulls-Eye/README.md

 *Why not using an available implementation?*

 I know there are some projects out there which doing the same.
 But I want to build a server which fits more my needs and implements some features I missed on other implementations. <br/>
-Another reason is to learn and study DART.
-It's like an case study to prove if it fits my requirements better than other languages (PHP, JavaScript, Python, Ruby...).